-- Demonstrate proficiency on ELPA21 - Separate proficient scores in each domain or a composite score of "proficient" derived from scores in all four language domains - Demonstrate proficiency on the Arkansas Professional Judgment Rubric by having at least two pieces of required evidence.
-(See Summer 2018 Presentation for clarification on required evidence.) - This must be documented on the Language Minority Student Exit/Monitoring form mentioned above.
+- Demonstrate proficiency on ELPA21 - Separate proficient scores in each domain or a composite score of "proficient" derived from scores in all four language domains - Demonstrate proficiency on the Arkansas Professional Judgment Rubric by having at least two pieces of required evidence. - This must be documented on the Language Minority Student Exit/Monitoring form mentioned above.
 The document may be signed and completed digitally. - Information on the exiting process can be found in the Arkansas Professional Judgment Rubric Exit Criteria Guidance. - The decision to exit or reclassify the EL student from the ESL program must be made on an annual basis by the Language Proficiency Assessment Committee (LPAC) following guidelines outlined in the Arkansas Professional Judgment Rubric.
 All Annual Review results must be recorded in eSchool no later than September 30 following spring ELPA21 Summative Testing.